Spirituality in Action

-This document is a series of reflections that can be used throughout the Season of Advent.
-The reflections are based upon the Scriputre readings selected for the Advent Season.
+This document is a series of reflections that can be used throughout the Seaon of Lent.
+The reflections are based upon the Scripture readings selected for the Lenten Season.

 I would venture to say that most of the images of blood that we are exposed to reveal situations here blood is poured out in violence.
 We see casualties of war, shooting in the street and domestic violence in the home.
 Blood is seen s a scary thing.
 For some, the very sight of blood causes them to turn pale, get light headed and pass out on the floor!